Kaassouffleetje/broadcast-to-mqtt/README.md

 # Forked from pixento/broadcast-to-mqtt
 The original project did not have an apk published and the Google Play link is dead.
 It is such a handy little app, so I compiled it myself and published it on this Github repo.

 I do not intent to update or maintain this app.
-This repo is only so I can share the apk with the world.
+This repo exists only to share the apk with the world.

 Download the apk from the Releases page: https://github.com/Kaassouffleetje/broadcast-to-mqtt/releases